How to Buy

 Read the Installations topic for more on Release 9 installation packages, including simple instructions for using portable installations.

-- See the Installation and Activation topic for step by step installation and activation instructions with clear illustrations.
+- See the Install and Activate topic for step by step installation and activation instructions with clear illustrations.

 - All Release 9 licenses are 64-bit.
 The serial number for your license will authorize both 64-bit and 32-bit installations.